zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

         ("CDNSKEY Signed By Unknown DNSKEY").
     10. Name server IP address and key tag ("CDNSKEY Invalid RRSIG").

+2. Create a CDNSKEY query with EDNS enabled and the DO bit set for the apex of the *Child Zone*.

+3. Create a DNSKEY query with EDNS enabled and the DO bit set for the apex of the *Child Zone*.

+4. Retrieve all name server IP addresses for the *Child Zone* using [Method4] and [Method5] ("NS IP").

 5. Repeat the following steps for each name server IP address in *NS IP*: